philippe-guerit/claude-desktop-memory-bank/doc/usage-and-tools-guide.md

 The Claude Desktop Memory Bank is a Model Context Protocol (MCP) server that enables Claude to maintain context and memory across sessions.
 It functions as Claude's auxiliary memory, automatically storing and organizing important information without requiring user management.

+> **Note**: We've simplified the Memory Bank architecture to use just 4 core tools.
+If you're familiar with the previous version, please read the [Migration Guide](migration-guide.md) to understand the changes and benefits.

 The system supports three types of memory banks:
 1. **Global Memory Bank**: For general conversations not tied to specific projects
 2. **Project Memory Banks**: Linked to Claude Desktop projects